Ms. Samson's Roman Conquest

 Spend time in Parc Güell, part of the UN ESCO World Heritage Site, 'Works of Antoni Gaudi'.
 Designed primarily by Gaudí, particularly interesting areas of the park include a mosaic pagoda, a lizard fountain spitting water, an undulating bench decorated with ceramic fragments, and an array of unique Doric columns, which are hollow and serve as part of Gaudí's drainage system.

-Details: Gaudí’s Sagrada Familia visit
+Details: Gaudí’s Sagrada Familia guided visit

 This breathtaking church, said to be the master-work of architect Antoni Gaudí, has been under construction since 1882 and is not expected to be completed until 2026!
 Despite its unfinished state, the church has 18 spindle-shaped towers that soar above the church itself, making for a striking addition to Barcelona’s skyline and more than worth the visit.